leeworry/leeworry.github.io/_pages/about.md

  My current research interests include information extraction, low-resource relation extraction, and few-shot learning.
 I am a member of ACM and IEEE.

- I received the BS degree in information management and information system from[Guangdong Medical University](https://www.gdmu.edu.cn/), China in 2016 and the MS degree in circuits and systems from [South China Normal University](https://www.scnu.edu.cn/), China supervised by Professor [Yun Xue](https://physics.scnu.edu.cn/a/20201219/6975.html) in 2019.
+ I received the BS degree in information management and information system from [Guangdong Medical University](https://www.gdmu.edu.cn/), China in 2016 and the MS degree in circuits and systems from [South China Normal University](https://www.scnu.edu.cn/), China supervised by Professor [Yun Xue](https://physics.scnu.edu.cn/a/20201219/6975.html) in 2019.

 Publication